 The Best Things to do in Zadar: History, Ruins & City Stops

 Like many other cities in Croatia (and Europe!)
 Zadar has some old ruins and buildings that are definitely worth checking out.
 Especially if you are a history lover.
-You can take a guided history tour (like this one) or explore on your own.
+You can take a guided tour or explore on your own.
 Make sure to check out these spots.

 Fosa Land Gate